saichandglobal/ssss/.gitlab/issue_templates/onboarding_template.md

     1. [ ] N: after having the MR merged, run `chef-client` in prometheus to enable the new alert.
 1. [ ] Chef:
     1. [ ] N: clone the [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo) and run `bundle install` to install all the dependencies
-    1. [ ] N: [create a SSH user](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/README.md#add-a-new-system-admin) and send an MR to [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo)
+    1. [ ] N: [create a SSH user](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/README.md#add-a-new-system-admin) and send an MR to [chef-repo](https://dev.gitlab.org/cookbooks/chef-repo) - ensure you are providing the ssh key from the yubikey setup
     1. [ ] O: run `sudo chef-client` on `chef.gitlab.com` to ensure the new production engineer has SSH access there
     1. [ ] N: create Chef user and Chef key via `ssh chef.gitlab.com` and [chef-server-ctl user-create](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/set-up-chef-server.md#creating-users)
     1. [ ] N: add your Chef user to the 'gitlab' and 'staging' groups with `chef-server-ctl org-user-add`